Apply for the AAUW Student Advisory Council

 - Escorting and introducing Women of Distinction honorees and other speakers

 - Organizing and hosting conference networking activities

-- Providing on-site conference support as peer leaders
+- Providing on-site conference support to participants as peer leaders

 - Attend a two- or four-year accredited institution